tannercollin/sharenote-py/README.md

 ### Backup

-You can back up the `static/` directory where the notes are if you want, but it's not necessary as they can all be re-shared.
+You should back up the `static/` directory where the notes are so that links don't break if you have to set this all back up.

-You should back up your `settings.py` file's `SECRET_SEED` value so the URLs of your shared notes don't ever change to prevent links from breaking.

 ## Docker Installation